-Figure 18 exhibits the mass fraction distribution of the five chemical species under study along the geometry stagnation line.
-As can be observed, enough dissociation of the N2 and O2 occurs, with the consequent meaningful increase of the N, of the O, and of the NO in the gaseous mixture.
+Figure 18 exhibits the mass fraction distribution of the seven chemical species under study along the geometry stagnation line.
+As can be observed, enough dissociation of the N_2 and O_2 occurs, with the consequent meaningful increase of the N, of the O, and of the NO in the gaseous mixture.
 This behaviour is expected due to the temperature peak reached in the calculation domain.
-The biggest absolute increase in the formation of a species was due to the O, while, in relative terms, was due to the N. As can also be noted, the mass fraction of the NO reaches a peak at approximately x = -0.4 m and then reduces to a smaller value at the configuration nose.
-What is interesting is the smooth behaviour in which this peak is established, opposed to the inviscid peak behaviour.
+The biggest absolute increase in the formation of a species was due to the NO, while, in relative terms, was due to the N. The electron formation is discrete, characterizing a weak ionization flow.